infinum/wordpress-handbook/WordPress as API/WordPress GraphQL API.md

 #### Adding a new GraphQL type

 WPGraphQL comes with a lot of registered types and you can use them to register more complex fields.
 Most of the time you'll use [scalar](https://www.wpgraphql.com/docs/default-types-and-fields/#scalars) (simple) types but you can register your own custom types.
-More on this can be read in this [documentation page](https://www.wpgraphql.com/docs/default-types-and-fields).
+You can learn more about this in the [documentation](https://www.wpgraphql.com/docs/default-types-and-fields).

 To register your own custom type for a field that needs to provide multiple values you will need to use [register_graphql_object_type](https://www.wpgraphql.com/functions/register_graphql_object_type/) inside the callback of [graphql_register_types](https://www.wpgraphql.com/actions/graphql_register_types/) action.
 You will need to provide a unique name for this new type and scalar fields that will be contained in this object type.